mbcovid19updates/mbcovid19updates.github.io/README.md

 ### Weddings & Funerals

-- Indoor weddings and funerals are limited to group sizes to 25 people or 25% capacity, whichever is lower, for gatherings that include unvaccinated people who are eligible to be vaccinated. _Effective October 12, 2021._
+- Permitting indoor public gathering group sizes to 25 people or 25% capacity, whichever is lower, for gatherings that include unvaccinated people who are eligible to be vaccinated.
 - Outdoor weddings and funerals are limited to 50 people, or if an outdoor venue has a capacity limit, the allowed capacity is 50% or 150 people, whichever is greater.